 - 1 Cup Dairy Free Semi-Sweet Chocolate Chips

-- Combine the flour, baking powder, baking soda and salt in a medium sized bowl.
+- Combine the flour, cornstarch, baking powder, baking soda and salt in a medium sized bowl.
 Stir until well mixed.
-Set aside.
+Set aside.2 Cups Gluten Free 1-to-1 Flour Blend, 3 Tablespoons Cornstarch, 1 teaspoon Baking Powder, ½ teaspoon Baking Soda, 1 teaspoon Salt

-- Add butter to the bowl of an electric mixer.
-Beat on medium speed 1-2 minutes until smooth.
-Scrape down the bowl.
+- Add butter, brown sugar and white sugar to the bowl of an electric mixer.
+Beat on medium speed for 5 minutes until light and fluffy in texture.
+Scrape the bowl as needed.10 Tablespoons Vegan Butter, ⅔ Cup Light Brown Sugar, ⅓ Cup Sugar

 - Turn your mixer to the lowest speed.
 Slowly add the flour mixture.

-- Once the flour is about half incorporated, add the nuts and chocolate chips.
-Continue to stir until all the flour is incorporated.
-You may need to do the final stirring by hand.
+- Once the flour is just barely mixed in, add the walnuts and chocolate chips.
+Continue to stir until the ingredients are evenly incorporated.
+You may need to do the final stirring by hand.1 ½ Cup Walnuts, 1 Cup Dairy Free Dark Chocolate Chips, 1 Cup Dairy Free Semi-Sweet Chocolate Chips

 - Remove your bowl from the mixer and cover with plastic wrap.
-Refrigerate for 2 hours (or overnight).
+Refrigerate for 1 hour.

 Tiffany is the recipe developer, stylist and food photographer behind Well Fed Baker.
 As a lifelong baker who had to go gluten free and dairy free in 2016, Tiffany strives to share allergen friendly recipes that never feel like they are free from anything.